run-ai/genv/_sources/usage/advanced-usage.rst.txt

 Your terminal should now be activated in the same environment.
 You could verify it by running :code:`nvidia-smi` and seeing information about the GPUs of your environment.

-genv automatically configures the terminal with the environment configuration and attaches the terminal to the devices that are attached to the environment.
+Genv automatically configures the terminal with the environment configuration and attaches the terminal to the devices that are attached to the environment.

 .. _Using sudo: